Work Discrimination: Everything You Need to Know

 Be sure to include your contact information, as well as your employer's contact information in your claim.
 You should also include the date of the incident and a description of the events that took place.
 Under United States laws, an employer cannot retaliate against you for filing a complaint or participating in an investigation.

 If you need help with work discrimination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.